IBM-Bluemix-Docs/fss-financial-optimization-service/aboutPortfolioOptimization.md

 ]
 ```
 {:codeblock}

+Note that constraints on the minimal and the maximal weight for each asset in the root portfolio are required to be specified for the cardinality constraint to work mathematically.

 ### Example: No short sales
 The following constraint specifies that each asset in the root portfolio must have an optimal quantity of at least 0.
 This constraint prevents negative quantities.